Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Real-World Problems

 We used nine cosmological constants in our optimization task, going from the Hubble's constant to the mass of the neutrinos.
 If a BO algorithm provided a set of inconsistent cosmological constants, a likelihood of $y = -60$ was returned.

 Note that similar experiments were described in other works, such as~\cite{addgpucb, turbo}.
 However, they were conducted on another, older dataset, with a deprecated NASA simulator\footnote{\url{https://lambda.gsfc.nasa.gov/toolbox/lrgdr/}}.
 This makes the conducted experiments painful to reproduce on a modern computer.
-Hopefully, CosmoSIS is well documented and easier to install and instrument, so we conducted our experiment with CosmoSIS to make it easier to replicate.
+Luckily, CosmoSIS is well documented and easier to install and instrument, so we conducted our experiment with CosmoSIS to make it easier to replicate.

 Figure~\ref{fig:cosmo} depicts the performance of the described BO algorithms on this problem.
 Note that, since the objective function does not have an additive decomposition, ADD-\AlgLagrangian~cannot be evaluated.
-Although the objective function does not have an additive decomposition, \AlgLagrangian~demonstrates its competitiveness by achieving the best performance, along with ADD-GPUCB and TuRBO.
+Although the objective function does not have an additive decomposition, \AlgLagrangian~demonstrates its competitiveness by achieving the best performance, along with TuRBO, LineBO and MS-UCB.